BBC faces headwinds as Whittingdale is appointed culture secretary

 He added, however: “There’s a possible silver lining in that he (Whittingdale) was a very good chairman of the Culture Select Committee, so he’ll be up to speed with all the issues and might be open to reasoned debate.”

-The report on the BBC written under Whittingdale’s stewardship did moderate its license fee recommendations, saying that the fee was still the most suitable funding method in the short term.
+The report on the BBC written under Whittingdale’s stewardship did moderate its licence fee recommendations, saying that the fee was still the most suitable funding method in the short term.

 It is expected to remain in place at least until the end of the next charter period in 2026, though the report said it should eventually be replaced by a wider broadcasting levy that could also support other sources of news.